EVARATE/Portal-Gun-OS/README.md

 ## See if it works
 Before connecting a powersupply check all connections with a multimeter just to be safe.
+Also check if the wires of your battery have the same polarity as the powerboost.
+Some manufacturers flip them!!!
+Cut the battery wires individually and solder the connector on in reverse if this is the case.
 Then plug in the LiPo battery and see if the board powers up. (**The PowerBoost 500 Charger requires the battery to be plugged in even if you connect the USB-C to power.**).

 With the toggle switch off there should only be the ``LOW`` LED of the PowerBoost burning.
-With the toggle switch on there should be the ``PWR`` LED of the PowerBoost and some red LEDs on the arduino burning.
+With the toggle switch on there should be the ``PWR`` or ``Chrg`` LED of the PowerBoost and some red LEDs on the arduino burning.

 ### Uploading the code
 If you have never uploaded code to an arduino then the simplest way is probably the [Arduino Web Editor](https://create.arduino.cc/editor).
 Go to the link, create an account and follow the instructions.
 There is also a downloadable IDE and tons of guides and tutorials on youtube to get you started.